How to version control your production machine learning models

 2. Sandbox environments

-Data scientists often rave about Jupyter Notebooks, a sandbox-type environment that lets you run code in cells and insert Markdown in between (or at least I rave about them).
-Jupyter Notebooks are like writing a book with code in them: you can be detailed about what each cell does, and organize things in a visually pleasing way.
+Data scientists often rave about Jupyter Notebooks, a sandbox-type environment that lets you run code in cells and insert Markdown in between.
+Jupyter Notebooks are like writing a book with code in them: You can be detailed about what each cell does, and organize things in a visually pleasing way.
 Separating code into cells and sections is a viable way to version your different models.

 When it comes to deployment and production though, versioning your models in a notebook doesn’t really cut it.
 Jupyter Notebooks are a tool for exploration and visualization, not for managing dependencies and tracking minute changes to hyperparameters.